jculvey/roboto/README.md

 ## Downloaders

-These provide extensibility points in roboto's request/response handling.

-Downloader middleware can be used to accomplish the following:
-  - Filtering out requests to already seen urls.
+The default downloader can be over-ridden with something custom.
+For example, you can use a custom downloader to:
-  - Storing requests in a cache to avoid repeat visits across crawl sessions.
+  - Cache requests to avoid repeat visits across crawl sessions.
   - Use HTTP Authentication when making requests.

 You can use a custom downloader by adding one via the `crawler.donwloader` function: